VolkanSah/Parquet-Sync/README.md

 * **Concept & Architecture:** Volkan Sah
 * **Development:** Created during a morning coffee session to support the [Universal AI HUB](https://github.com/VolkanSah/Multi-LLM-API-Gateway) ecosystem.
 * **Technical Support:** Code crafted by Gemini 3 Flash based on human blueprints and requirements.

+### Change Log
+[1.0.0]

+##### by human (me)

+[FIX] - **Workflow & Permission Bypass:** Resolved the 403 error by explicitly defining `contents: write` permissions.
+No more "read-only" failures when pushing back to the repo.
+[FIX] - **Script Stability:** Fixed `sync.py` to handle nested Parquet data (Complex types to Strings).
+Eliminated the hallucinations where the AI tried to change filenames and paths mid-project.

+[IDEA]

+* **The "Coffee-Spark":** Concept born from a morning session.
+Gemini provided the micro-solution architecture.
+* **Reality Check:** Initial AI-generated workflows and scripts were trashy and required human intervention to actually function in a real-world dev environment.
+* **Current State:** Export works.
+Infrastructure is solid.
+Branching logic for the Hub is finalized.